tier4/AutowareArchitectureProposal.proj/README.md

 > **WARNING**: All source code relating to this meta-repository is solely intended to demonstrate a potential new architecture for Autoware, and should not be used to autonomously drive a real car!
 >
-> **NOTE**: Some, but not all of the features within the [AutowareArchitectureProposal.iv repository](https://github.com/tier4/AutowareArchitectureProposal.iv) are planned to be merged into [Autoware.Auto](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto).
-The reason being that Autoware.Auto has its own scope and ODD which it needs to achieve, so not all the features in this architecture proposal will be required.
+> **NOTE**: Some, but not all of the features within the [AutowareArchitectureProposal.iv repository](https://github.com/tier4/AutowareArchitectureProposal.iv) are planned to be merged into [Autoware.Auto](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto) (the reason being that Autoware.Auto has its own scope and ODD which it needs to achieve, and so not all the features in this architecture proposal will be required).

 # Installation Guide